eagles-project/mam4xx/.github/pnnl-ci/README.md

 Steps:

-1. Import an existing GitHub repository in GitLab using mirroring.
-Make sure to add your username, and use PAT as password auth
+1. Create an empty project in GitLab. **DO NOT** initialize using in-build GitHub integration, as this is broken for running pipelines.
+1. Set up repository mirroring, ensuring you enable running pipelines and keeping divergent refs.
+Use GitHub username within `https` URL and Personal Access token as the password.
-1. Enable the GitHub integration in Settings > Integrations in GitLab using PAT
+1. Enable the GitHub integration in Settings > Integrations in GitLab.
+This will post pipeline status, and should automatically detect PAT.
 1. Ensure your YAML has correct syntax, and you should be good to go!
+Since we mirror everything in the repo, we will have copies of issues and PRs as well.

 Since this integration is automatically configured through GitLab premium, pipeline status will automatically be posted to commits/PRs.